exonum/exonum-doc/src/roadmap.md

 However, this approach has its drawbacks: a malicious or bogus service can harm other services and even halt the whole blockchain.
-This problem can be solved using **service isolation** concept, that is separating service data and execution on the middleware level (on the level of Exonum Core).
+This problem can be solved using **service isolation** concept, that is separating service data and execution on the middleware level (on the level of Exonum core).

 !!! note
     Virtual machine or Docker containers are examples of approaches that